 The climate crisis is dire.
 Sea levels are rising, increasing the risk of erosion, flooding, and extreme storms in coastal regions around the world.
 Heat waves are occurring with greater frequency, fanning the flames of wildfires, putting stress on wildlife habitats, and driving droughts that threaten crops and water security.
 Rivers are regularly hitting flood levels that once were considered very rare events.
-These natural disasters, along with other climate threats, could displace more than a billion people within the next 30 years.
+These disasters, along with other climate threats, could displace more than a billion people within the next 30 years.

 As the climate crisis intensifies, how can we address people’s rising risk from rapid environmental change while also helping people and wildlife adapt?

 Nature itself has a big role to play.
 Evidence increasingly suggests that nature-based solutions—natural systems or processes used to help achieve societal goals—could contribute mightily to minimizing climate change and its effects.
 In fact, research shows that nature-based solutions and the broader land sector could contribute up to 30% of the climate mitigation needed by 2050 to meet the Paris Agreement’s objective of limiting global warming.

 Nature-based solutions refer to a suite of actions or policies that harness the power of nature to address some of our most pressing societal challenges, such as threats to water security, rising risk of disasters, or climate change.

 These solutions involve protecting, restoring, and sustainably managing ecosystems in ways that increase their resiliency and ability to address those societal challenges, while also safeguarding biodiversity and improving human wellbeing